 Rule 13p-1 and Form SD do not define manufacture or contract to manufacture.
-However, the SEC has stated that it would not consider an issuer that only "services, maintains, or repairs a product containing conflict minerals" to be engaged in manufacturing.3
+However, the SEC has stated that it would not consider an issuer that only "services, maintains, or repairs a product containing conflict minerals" to be engaged in manufacturing.3 specifying or negotiating contractual terms with a manufacturer that do not directly relate to the manufacturing of the product, such as training or technical support, price, insurance, indemnity, intellectual property rights, dispute resolution, or other like terms or conditions concerning the product, "unless the issuer specifies or negotiates taking these actions so as to exercise a degree of influence over the manufacturing of the product that is practically equivalent to contracting on terms that directly relate to the manufacturing of the product;"

-The question whether an issuer contracts to manufacture depends on the "degree of influence exercised by the issuer on the manufacturing of the product based on the individual facts and circumstances surrounding an issuer's business and industry."4 A company would not be viewed as contracting to manufacture a product if its actions involve no more than:
+The question whether an issuer contracts to manufacture depends on the "degree of influence exercised by the issuer on the manufacturing of the product based on the individual facts and circumstances surrounding an issuer's business and industry."
+A company would not be viewed as contracting to manufacture a product if its actions involve no more than: